 Humio currently supports the following notifier types:

 You must assign all notifiers a name.

-For on-site installations, remember to set the
+For self-hosted installations, remember to set the

 PUBLIC_URL field in the Humio config.
 This will ensure that links in notifications will go to the correct URL.

 If the built-in notifiers are not enough and you need to make something custom, Humio supports webhooks that allow you to call an external service with HTTP.
-You can add headers and customize body of the message as seen below.
+You can add headers and customize the body of the message as seen below.